MosesSupposes/Purescript-By-Example/text/chapter9.md

 The `go` function works by recursion on its second argument.
 There are two cases: when `n` is zero, and when `n` is non-zero.

 In the first case, the recursion is complete, and we simply need to interpret the current sentence according to the interpretation function.
 We have a sentence of type `Array a`, a state of type `s`, and a function of type `s -> a -> Effect s`.
-This sounds like a job for the `foldM` function which we defined earlier, and which is available from the `purescript-control` package:
+This sounds like a job for the `foldM` function which we defined earlier, and which is available from the `control` package:

 ```haskell
   go s 0 = foldM interpret state s